silalkhan/fyp-ai-resume-screening-tool/README.md

 ## Academic Context

-This project is a Final Year Project (2024-2025) for the Bachelor's degree in Computer Science at the University of Engineering & Technology Peshawar, Jalozai Campus.
+This project is a Final Year Project for the Bachelor's degree in Computer Science at the University of Engineering & Technology Peshawar, Jalozai Campus.

 **Student Information:**

 - **Name:** Silal Khan
 - **Department:** Computer Science & IT
 - **Institution:** UET Peshawar, Jalozai Campus
+- **Batch:** 2021-2025
-- **Project Duration:** 2024-2025 (Final Semester)
+- **Project Duration:** Final Year (8th Semester)

 ## Project Overview